 Screen and sound: Bit of a squeeze

-The Echo Show 5’s display is comparable in size to your phone's, but at 960 x 480 it’s much lower resolution.
-Although nothing looks bad, colours aren’t particularly punchy and images just lack a bit of life.
+The Echo Show 5’s display is comparable in size to your phone, but at 960 x 480 it’s much lower resolution.
+While nothing looks bad, colours aren’t particularly punchy and images just lack a bit of life.
 Given the price tag, though, it seems unreasonable to expect much more.

 And for all the flexibility that its diddy design affords you in terms of finding the Show 5 somewhere to live, the display can feel a little cramped, squeezing in more information than was comfortable to read from anywhere but right up close.